airbytehq/airbyte/docs/deploying-airbyte/on-digitalocean-droplet.md

 ![](../.gitbook/assets/dg_droplet_type.png)

 * `Region`
-  * You can choose datacenter close to you
+  * Generally, choose a datacenter close to you.
 * `Authentication`
   * Password
 * `Create Droplet`

 ![](../.gitbook/assets/dg_droplet_creating.png)

-* Wait for the droplet to become `Running`
+* Wait for the droplet to enter the `Running` state.

 ## Install environment